wiedehoeft/wiedehoeft.github.io/_posts/2018-02-12-AcceptanceTestsWithGradleAndFit.md

 }
 ```

-Now we are ready to write our first tests, but before we will create a separate gradle build step to launch them:
+Now the project is ready to include the new gradle build step to launch the Acceptance-Tests:
 ```
 task fit(type: JavaExec) {
     classpath = sourceSets.integrationTest.runtimeClasspath